Skip to Content

 Ecology and sustainable tourism

 If you visit Akumal, it won’t be long before the “guides” who hassle you for business will quickly begin lecturing you on conservation and ecology.
 This is the new mantra.
-It’s a carefully prepared speech about protecting the turtles and why a “licensed guide” (…a “guide” just like him…) is absolutely necessary.
+It’s a carefully prepared speech about protecting the turtles and why a “licensed guide” (a “guide” just like him) is absolutely necessary.

 Unfortunately, this is greenwashing.
 Ethical travelers and those searching for sustainable tourism will quickly see through this.
-The truly unfortunate reality is that a national treasure was sacrificed in the name of profit.
+The truly unfortunate reality is that a national treasure (the bay) was sacrificed in the name of profit.

 By all means, go and enjoy it – either independently or with a guide.
 But don’t be fooled for a minute that any of the changes in were made for the benefit of the turtles.
 And that’s what really saddens us about what is happening here.